excitable9237/Hide-When-Live-Filter/README.md

-# Hide When Live
+# Hide When Live - Guidelines For OBS

 An OBS Studio source filter plugin that automatically hides sources during live scene transitions.
-Apply the filter to any image or video source and it will be invisible when the scene it belongs to is transitioning into the program output — no manual hiding of sources required.
+Apply the filter to any image or video source and it will be invisible when the scene it belongs to is transitioning into the program output.
+No more manually hiding sources before going live.
+Great for guidelines!

 ---